 Graphics processing units (GPUs) are available at some sites for special workloads.
 Access to GPUs are available by arrangement with the particular site.
 Please file a request with our helpdesk if you are interested.
 You must be associated with a node member listed above to access it.

-Standard Nectar flavors provide up to 64GB RAM with the m1.xxlarge flavor.
-Some Nectar sites can provide Virtual Machine flavors that exceed this, generally by arrangement with the site.
+Standard Nectar flavors provide up to the Huge size, with 360GB RAM with the h3.xxlarge flavor.
+Some Nectar sites cannot provide Virtual Machine flavors that exceed this, contact the helpdesk for more information.

 - University of Melbourne, TPAC and Auckland can provide VMs with up to 256GB RAM.

 Due to Microsoft licensing requirements, access to Windows for Virtual Machines is by arrangement with the particular site.
 Please file a request with our helpdesk if you’re interested.
 You must be associated with a node member listed above to access it.